TSIC of Citrus County

 NOW ACCEPTING SCHOLARSHIP APPLICATIONS from QUALIFYING STUDENTS in the 6th, 7th, 8th or 9th GRADE ATTENDING CITRUS COUNTY'S PUBLIC SCHOOLS.

-CALL the TAKE STOCK OFFICE at 344-0855 for MORE INFORMATION & TO RECEIVE AN APPLICATION!
+CALL the TAKE STOCK OFFICE at 344-0855 for MORE INFORMATION!

 Take Stock in Children, Inc. is a nonprofit organization, transforming Florida one student at a time.

 Working in every county throughout Florida, our mission is to break the cycle of poverty for low-income, academically qualified students by providing opportunities for a post-secondary education.

 We offer college scholarships to students, provide caring volunteer mentors, and instill hope for a better life.

 Our comprehensive services begin in middle school, continue through high school, and include students' transition into college and career.